ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model

 \subsection{$H_2A_2$ Production: $FHD$ Mode}

 For the $H_2 A_2$ production mode, we consider the fully hadronic decay channel which in this case means that both $H_2$ and $A_2$ decay to $b\bar{b}$ resulting in a $4b$ final state.
-As previously mentioned, we study the efficacy of this channel (like all channels to follow) with two sets benchmark points ($BP$), with the corresponding branching ratios ($BR$) and total cross sections $(\sigma)$ provided in Table~\ref{tab:BP1BP2-MT}.
-In Fig.~\ref{fig:H2A2FD}, we display a few illustrative Feynman diagrams for the production process.
-For the purpose of phenomenological analysis, we also identify the most relevant background processes—both reducible and irreducible—which are listed in Table \ref{tab:BP1BP2-BG}.
+As previously mentioned, we study the efficacy of this channel (like all channels to follow) with a benchmark point (BP), with the corresponding branching ratios (BR) and total cross sections $(\sigma)$ provided in~\autoref{tab:BP1BP2-MT}.
+In~\autoref{fig:H2A2FD}, we display a few illustrative Feynman diagrams for the production process.
+For the purpose of phenomenological analysis, we also identify the most relevant background processes—both reducible and irreducible—which are listed in~\autoref{tab:BP1BP2-BG}.

 To isolate the signal in our analysis, we impose a stringent pre-selection cut of $N(b) = 4$\footnote{An alternative strategy could involve a more inclusive requirement such as $N(b) \geq 4$.
 In realistic detector environments, additional jets may arise due to initial-state radiation (ISR), final-state radiation (FSR), and jet fragmentation.
 Such effects can result in a higher jet multiplicity than the parton-level expectation.
 Therefore, using $N(b) \geq 4$ may be beneficial in scenarios where a strict cut significantly reduces signal efficiency.
 However, in the present case, this issue is not severe, especially when weighed against the benefit of reduced background efficiency, and the exact $N(b) = 4$ selection is sufficient and effective.}, thereby selecting only events that reconstruct exactly four $b$-tagged jets.
-Following this pre-selection, we apply additional cuts on the transverse momenta of the leading and subleading $b$-jets, $P_T(b_1)$ and $P_T(b_2)$, for both $BP$-1 and $BP$-2 as both these kinematic variables show sufficient promise in isolating signal from background as can be seen from Fig.~\ref{fig:BP1BP2-FIG}.
+Following this pre-selection, we apply additional cuts on the transverse momenta of the leading and subleading $b$-jets, $P_T(b_1)$ and $P_T(b_2)$, for both BP1 and BP2 as both these kinematic variables show sufficient promise in isolating signal from background as can be seen from~\autoref{fig:BP1BP2-FIG}.